 *Clothes can end up with detergent still on them following the cycle.
 Again there is not enough space for rinsing all the detergent out and you end up with detergent left on the fabric.
 A tell-tale sign are bubbles still in the machine when a wash is complete

 *Your machine will eventually break.
 It spins at high speed and really doesn’t like it when we put too much pressure on it

 The most time-consuming part of doing laundry is the ironing.
 If you want to save on the ironing then don’t let the washing sit.
 Once a wash is finished take it out of the machine as soon as possible.
 The same with drying, if you leave warm clothes in a drier sitting in a bundle then they will crease and be much harder to iron.

 3. Treat stains early

 Obviously children’s clothing is subjected to a little hardship during play- spilt drinks, muck and grass, food, unfortunately, the occasional cut or graze.
 All of these can create hard to shift stains.
 The best advice to ensure stains don’t hang around is to treat them early.
 So as not to push the stain further into the fabric start on the reverse side of the fabric when treating stains.
 Begin with cool water and try to rinse the stain out, working up to warmer water and some detergent.

-It is important to treat stains individually rather than throwing the whole costume into the wash, turning up the temperature and hoping for the best.
+It is important to treat stains individually rather than throwing the whole item into the wash, turning up the temperature and hoping for the best.
 That never turns out well.